 Everytime you upload an image, WordPress automatically create duplicate copies of that image and resize them to thumbnail and medium size.
 Most of the time, these images are not used.
 In addition, there could also be some images that you have uploaded, but did not use them in the post.
 These unused images could easily add up to a massive size and cause unnecessarily burden to the server and database.

-The DUI (Delete Unused Images) plugin scans your WordPress blog and find those images that are not used or referenced to by any of the posts/pages.
+The Media Cleaner plugin scans your WordPress blog and find those images that are not used or referenced to by any of the posts/pages.
 It then proceeds to delete them from the database/server.

-Similarly, you should run this plugin every few months to clear up your database.
+Similarly, you should run this plugin every few months to clean up your database.

 3. Optimize database